CHTC/chtc-website-source/_uw-research-computing/htc-passing-arguments.md

 	Monitor the job with `condor_q`.

-4. Once the job is fully complete, you can check your outputs to see if it worked as expected.
+4. Once the job is fully complete, check the outputs to see if it worked as expected.

 	```
 	[user@ap2002]$ cat *2024.out
 	```